AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - `<add key="personalisationGroups.disabled" value="false"/>` - disables the filtering of content by personalisation groups, if this is set to true your content won't differ no matter what is configured in Umbraco
 - `<add key="personalisationGroups.groupPickerAlias" value="myCustomAlias"/>` - amends the alias that must be used when creating a property field of type personalisation group picker
-- `<add key="personalisationGroups.geoLocationCountryDatabasePath" value="/my/custom/relative/path"/>` - amends the convention path for where the IP-country geolocation database can be found see below for more details.
+- `<add key="personalisationGroups.geoLocationCountryDatabasePath" value="/my/custom/relative/path"/>` - amends the convention path for where the IP-country geolocation database can be found.
+See the "Country and region" section below for more details.
-- `<add key="personalisationGroups.geoLocationCityDatabasePath" value="/my/custom/relative/path"/>` - amends the convention path for where the IP-city geolocation database can be found see below for more details.
+- `<add key="personalisationGroups.geoLocationCityDatabasePath" value="/my/custom/relative/path"/>` - amends the convention path for where the IP-city geolocation database can be found.
+See the "Country and region" section below for more details.
+- `<add key="personalisationGroups.geoLocationRegionListPath" value="/my/custom/relative/path"/>` - if provided, the file referenced will be used to construct the list of regions for selection.
+See the "Country and region" section below for more details.
 - `<add key="personalisationGroups.includeCriteria" value="alias1,alias2"/>` - provides the specific list of criteria to make available for creating personsaliation groups
 - `<add key="personalisationGroups.excludeCriteria" value="alias1,alias2"/>` - provides a list of criteria to exclude from the full list of available criteria made available for creating personsaliation groups
 - `<add key="personalisationGroups.numberOfVisitsTrackingCookieExpiryInDays" value="90"/>` - sets the expiry time for the cookie used for number of visits page tracking for the pages viewed criteria (default if not provided is 90)